 Examples of the currently high ranking politics and governance alumni of Tallinn University include Deputy Secretary General for economic development in the ministry of economic affairs and communications Viljar Lubi, head of the Estonian foreign intelligence service Mikk Marran and head of national financial control department in the ministry of finance Kaur Siruli, but also the head of Elering (one of the largest companies in Estonia) Taavi Veskimägi, deputy chairman of the Estonian Centre Party Jaanus Karilaid and programme director of the TV channel ETV+ Darja Saar.

 - Size means variety – Tallinn University School of Governance, Law and Society (SOGOLAS) is the largest academic unit in Tallinn University with ca. 1800 students, 26 different study programmes and ca. 100 staff members.
 This means the students can choose from a large set of subjects from all of the major fields of social sciences.

 - Internationalised staff with high qualifications - the study areas of political science and governance and international relations and future studies include 7 professors and about 25 other permanent academic staff members, from Estonia and abroad.
 Everyone teaching in the programme has international teaching experience.

-- Opportunities to continue studies with us – the institute also has 2 English MA programmes (International Relations and Public Governance in Transition), and a PhD programme accessible to English-speaking students.
+- Opportunities to continue studies with us – the institute also has 1 English MA programme (International Relations), and a PhD programme accessible to English-speaking students.

 - Technologically advanced – all course materials can be accessed online, so you do not have to spend extra on coursebooks and copies.